 - “When may I expect to hear from you regarding your hiring decision?”

 Final Thoughts: Private School Interview Questions for Teachers

 Participating in an interview for a private school teaching position is a little different from other teacher interviews.

 These private school interview questions for teachers provide the information you need to get into the right mindset of what a private school hiring committee may be looking for in teaching candidates.

 Using these private school interview questions for teachers, you’ll feel prepared going into the interview and also more confident.

 If you model yourself after these questions, you’ll be steps ahead of the competition!

-If you found these private school interview questions for teachers helpful, you might like these helpful teacher interview tips.
+If you found these interview questions and answers for teachers in private schools helpful, you might like these helpful teacher interview tips.